gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Batty et al, 2023

-This repository contains the Ipython notebooks and Fiji scripts used to analyse the data generated in the Batty et al publication.
+This repository contains the Ipython notebooks and ImageJ scripts used to analyse the data generated in the Batty et al publication.

 ## Fig. 1 - Cohesin resolves sister chromatids in G2 phase.